Peter Kolbe

-Peter Kolbe (also referred to as Kolb) (10 October 1675 in Marktredwitz – 31 December 1726 in Neustadt an der Aisch) was a German teacher, astronomer, ethnologist, traveller, and explorer of South Africa.
+Peter Kolbe (also referred to as Kolb and Kolben) (10 October 1675 in Marktredwitz – 31 December 1726 in Neustadt an der Aisch) was a German teacher, astronomer, ethnologist, traveller, and explorer of South Africa.
 His major work was the book Caput bonae spei hodiernum (1719) in which he provided detailed descriptions of Khoikhoi life which differed significantly in perception from the descriptions of earlier travellers.
 He compared European culture and beliefs with those of the Khoikhoi.
-An abridged English translation was produced by Thomas Astley in 1746.
+An English translation, by Guido Medley, was published in 1731.

 Life and work

 Peter Kolbe was born in a village Dorflas just outside Marktredwitz near Bayreuth, the son of a blacksmith and customs collector.
 He was educated at Bayreuth, Redwitz and Wunsiedel.
 He received support from patrons after the death of his father and went to Nuremberg.
 In Nuremberg he worked from 1696 for the scholar Georg Christoph Eimmart who had built his own astronomical observatory.
 He chose Kolb as its conservator.
 Eimmart and his connections suggested that Kolbe should study at the University of Halle and he did so and studied natural sciences and oriental languages (mainly Hebrew).
 Education also included theology under August Hermann Francke (1663-1727).
 He received a doctorate in 1701 for a dissertation on comets.
 He subsequently gave lectures in mathematics and astronomy.
 He was offered a position in Moscow but became a private tutor to the sons of the Prussian Privy Councillor Baron Friedrich Freiherr von Krosick (1656-1714).
 Krosick sponsored his visit to the Cape of Good Hope to make astronomical observations, more particularly the determination of longitudes at sea.
 Kolbe was provided letters of introduction from Nicolaas Witsen, mayor of Amsterdam, with a mandate to compile a comprehensive description of South Africa and for astronomical and surveying research.
 Kolbe then sailed out of Texel in 1705 and returned only in 1712 as his eyesight deteriorated.
 He then received glasses from Christian Louis Göckel, a physician in Baden-Baden, which allowed him to continue reading and writing.
 In 1718 he worked in a grammar school in Neustadt and the next year he published in Nuremberg the Caput Bonae Spei Hodiernum (1719).
 Several translation were later made.